 - Build on existing skills through training and development.

-The key attribute for many sales people is attitude and enthusiasm
+A key attribute for many sales people is attitude and enthusiasm

 - Motivation is crucial.
 Demotivated sales team members make ineffective and reluctant salespeople.